weskempa-liferay/liferay-openai-demo-wizard/README.md

 # Liferay OpenAI Content Creation Wizard

-With this application, creating content for Liferay demo purposes is a breeze!
+With this application, creating content within Liferay is a breeze!

 Consider this scenario: You can create 15 products across 5 categories in just 35 seconds with a single prompt from you.
 The magic happens through the integration of OpenAI's API for content creation and Liferay's APIs for seamless storage based on your prompts.

 Utilizing this OpenAI Wizard doesn't just speed up content creation, which many of us are already doing with AI.
 It goes the extra mile by seamlessly loading it into the demo instance through our Liferay APIs.
-Big kudos to **Steven Lu**, who helped identify the potential to optimize the time spent on setting up commerce products, categories, and SKUs which then led to the original idea for this integration.
+Big kudos to Steven Lu, who helped identify the potential to optimize the time spent on setting up commerce products, categories, and SKUs through Liferay's Headless APIs which then led to the original idea for this integration.

 ![AIWizard-Screenshot](https://github.com/weskempa-liferay/liferay-openai-demo-wizard/assets/68334638/eafd4327-492c-4fcf-81e8-2d3abfa9f8f7)